How to Play with Feeling

 Melody B

-In Melody A, we are playing everything simplified.
-It is simply the chords and the melody with no frills.
-While it sound nice, it lacks depth.
-When we compare it to Melody B, the listener is drawn in more.
-Melody B adds layers to the music.
-How you interpret the piece and accent the notes and rhythms, adds dynamics to your playing.
-This is what makes your favorite players great.
-The way they approach playing, and the little nuances they add.
+In Melody A, everything is played in a simplified way: just the chords and melody, with no frills.
+While it sounds nice, it lacks depth.
+When we compare it to Melody B, the listener is drawn in more because it adds layers to the music.

 Article by: Andrew Hardel